Astor63/TPS-Mods/Work In Progress/Custom Gears/Weapons/Shotgun/Stiker Fandir Edition/ReadMe.md

 ## *Strker* Fandir Edition

-The Striker now deals significantly less damage per pellet and fires thirteen pellets (Fandir?
-Thirteen).

-It doesn't gain pellets from Vertical Grip, and has significantly tighter spread to assist its functionality as a crit shotgun.
+The *Striker* now deals significantly less damage per pellet and fires thirteen pellets (Fandir?
+Thirteen) and has significantly tighter spread to assist its functionality as a crit shotgun.

-Changes crit from additive to multiplicative.

 ### Where to find it?

-The *Strker* is otained randomly from any suitable loot source but has an increased chance to drop from *Red Belly* in *Crisis Scar*.
+The *Striker* is otained randomly from any suitable loot source but has an increased chance to drop from *Red Belly* in *Crisis Scar*.

 ### Changelog:
 - v1.0.0, November 25, 2018